EmbeddedOS/embeddedos.github.io/_posts/2024-08-17-Build-A-x86-Bootloader-UEFI.md

 #### 1.3.1.
 Services

 EFI defines two types of services: **boot services** and **runtime services**.

-- Boot services are available only while the firmware owns the platform (i.e. before the `ExitBootServices()` call), and they include text and graphical consoles on various devices, and bus, block and file services.
-- Runtime services are still accessible while the OS is running; they include services such as date, time and NVRAM access.
+Boot services are available only while the firmware owns the platform (i.e. before the `ExitBootServices()` call), and they include text and graphical consoles on various devices, and bus, block and file services.
+Runtime services are still accessible while the OS is running; they include services such as date, time and NVRAM access.

+- Graphics Output Protocol (GOP) services: The Graphics Output Protocol (GOP) provides runtime services; The OS is permitted to directly write to the frame-buffer provided by GOP during runtime mode.
+- UEFI Memory Map Service.
+- SMM services.
+- ACPI services.
+- SMBIOS services.
+- DeviceTree Services (For RISC processors).
+- Variable services:
+  - UEFI variables provide a way to store data, in particular non-volatile data.
+  - Some UEFI variables are shared between platform firmware and OSes.
+  - Variable namespaces are identified by GUIDs, and variables are key/value pair.
+  - For example, UEFI variables can be used to keep crash messages in NVRAM, after a crash for the Operating system to retrieve after a reboot.
+- Time services:
+  - UEFI provides time services.
+Time services include support for time zone and daylight saving fields, which allow the hardware real-time clock to be set to local time or RTC.

+#### 1.3.2.
+Applications

+Beyond loading an OS, UEFI can run **UEFI applications**, which reside as files on the EFI system partition.
+They can be executed from the UEFI Shell, by the firmware's boot manager, ot by other UEFI applications.

+UEFI applications can be developed and installed independently of the Original Equipment Manufactures (OEMs).

+A type of UEFI application is an OS boot loader such as GRUB, rEFInd, Gummiboot, and Windows Boot Manager, which loads some OS files into memory and executes them.
+Also, an OS bootloader can provide a user interface to allow the selection of another UEFI application to run.
+Utilities like the UEFI Shell are also UEFI applications.

+#### 1.3.3.
+Protocols

+EFI defines protocols as a set of software interfaces used for communication between two binary modules.
+All EFI drivers must provide services to others via protocols.
+The EFI protocols are similar to the BIOS interrupt calls.